robwa10/cli-doc-edits/dynamic-dropdowns.md

 ![screenshot of dynamic dropdown in Zap Editor](https://cdn.zapier.com/storage/photos/dd31fa761e0cf9d0abc9b50438f95210.png)

 In the above code example the `dynamic` property makes reference to a resource.
-If you need to use a trigger to power a dynamic dropdown simply make reference to the triggers key.
+If you need to use a trigger to power a dynamic dropdown only make reference to the trigger's key.

 ```js
 //...